ColoradoSchoolOfMines/OreCart-App/frontend/README.md

 - Preview builds can use a simple unrestricted API key
 - Production builds should use restricted API keys that differ between iOS and Android

+You can read more about api key config in the [MapView Documentation](https://docs.expo.dev/versions/latest/sdk/map-view/)

 ## Building on Android

 You can then create a preview build with this: